2

 Displaying user information in forms

 User fields cannot display on their own.
-You must use the dot operator and then add the specific field you want to display.
-Fields must match with the user management table.
+You'll need to use the dot operator and then add the field you want to display.
+Fields must match the user management table.
 For example:

 _created_by.FirstName